top of page

 There are infinite ways to help.

-Review our suggested volunteer opportunities, but also consider your personal interests.
+Review our suggested volunteer opportunities, but also consider your personal interests and strengths.
 We’d love to hear from you if you have an idea for how you can help us serve our mission.

 • Serve as a home-stay host